 - develop customized strategies for approaching specific foundations

 - work with others in their organizations to build ongoing, highly productive, and sustained relationships with foundations

 David Gordon is a senior associate director of foundation relations at MIT.
 In that role, he manages relationships with a portfolio of leading national foundations, helps faculty get major grants, and works with the president of MIT and other senior officials on selected special projects.

-Before joining MIT in 2002, David was the senior associate director of corporate and foundation relations at Brandeis University and had held several previous fundraising, public policy research, and non-profit management positions in or near Boston.
-In all, he has nearly two decades of experience working with foundations and has directly raised nearly $75 million in grants during that time.
+Before joining MIT in 2002, David was the senior associate director of corporate and foundation relations at Brandeis University and had held several previous fundraising, public policy research, and nonprofit management positions in or near Boston.
+In all, he has nearly two decades of experience working with foundations and has directly raised over $120 million in grants during that time.

 As an active member of Association of Fundraising Professionals, David has led frequent training sessions over the past decade for newcomers to the field.
 In addition, he has spoken about foundation relations work at several conferences and workshops, and since 2009, he has taught a continuing education course on the grant seeking/proposal writing process.

 A lifelong Boston-area resident, David is a graduate of the Boston Public Schools, Harvard College (History), and the Harvard Graduate School of Education (Administration, Planning, and Social Policy.)